Twescard: The bailiwick, or county, of Twescard

 By 1333, an inquisition into the Earldom of Ulster records it consisting of five bailiwicks, or counties, of which Twescard had become one.
 Each bailiwick was the responsibility of a sheriff or seneschal, who would usually be one of the earl's barons.
 They held the county court, as well as manorial courts, as well as collecting the rent for the earl's treasurer.

 After the earl, there were four great baronial families in the earldom, each of which were the principal landlords, with most having land and estates in Twescard.
 The Bisset dynasty still retained their land in the Antrim Glens granted to them by de Lacy, whilst the Savage dynasty had most of their manors in Twescard.
 The de Mandevilles, who had come over with King John, held manors in north Antrim.
 A minor family, the de Sandel dynasty, acquired land in Twescard in 1300.

 As vassals and substantial farmers were forbidden to build stone castles they lived in mottes instead, however this was not the case in Twescard as it was annexed after the age of the motte had passed by.

-Infighting between the Norman families was not uncommon with the Fitzwarins and de Mandevilles warring, resulting in the loss of two thousand livestock of the Fitzwarins in their Twescard demense.
+Infighting between the Norman families was not uncommon with the Fitzwarins and de Mandevilles warring, resulting in the loss of two thousand livestock of the Fitzwarins in their Twescard demesne.

 The inquisition of 1333 also records the following towns that lay within the land of county Twescard: Le Roo (Limavady), Portkamen (Bushmills), and Portros (Portrush).
 The centre of Twescard, Coleraine, recorded as Coulrath, had a fortified bridge, was the forward position for raids into the north-west of Ulster, and vied with Downpatrick to be the second-most important settlement in the earldom after the capital Carrickfergus itself.

 Near Coleraine, the castle of Mount Sandel, was used by the Normans to keep a precarious hold over their manors in Twescard.